pcmv-dev/SBCloud/README.md

 ### Cons
 - Extra cost, to pay for a VPS
 - Working with a terminal
+- You can only download files that are smaller than your VPS storage

 # Setup
+- I have only tested scripts on <strong>Debian 9/10</strong> and <strong>Ubuntu 18.04<strong>

 > Install git and curl
 ```